Questions & Answers

 - Is a son, daughter, stepchild, foster child, brother, sister, half brother, half sister, stepbrother, stepsister, or a descendant of any of them (for example, your grandchild, niece or nephew)

-A child is considered to have lived with you for all of 2019 if the child was born or died in 2019 and your home was this child's home for the entire time he or she was alive in 2019.
-Temporary absences for special circumstances, such as for school, vacation, medical care, military service, or detention in a juvenile facility, count as time lived at home.
+Temporary absences by you or the child for special circumstances, such as for school, vacation, business, medical care, military service, or detention in a juvenile facility, count as time lived with you.

 To be your qualifying child, a child must be younger than you unless the child is permanently and totally disabled.